 Dr Anthony Howe

-Romantic poetry, especially Byron and Shelley.
+Dr Howe’s major research concern is in the field of English Romantic period poetry, especially Byron and Shelley.

 His first monograph, Byron and the Forms of Thought (Liverpool, 2013) has been described in the BARS Review as a ‘fine new study’, ‘well-written’, ‘full of insights’, and ‘combining a strong awareness of Byron’s various intellectual engagements with consistently persuasive interpretations of the poetry’.
 The Byron Journal writes that:

 ‘Howe’s work represents a promising turn in Byron studies.
 As we seek to explain and justify the role of literary studies and single-author studies in particular, texts like this one come to our aid ...
 One can hope that the conversations Howe begins in this book – on text, form, language, and politics – come to dominate Byron studies in the coming years’.

 He is also co-editor, with Michael O’Neill, of The Oxford Handbook of Percy Bysshe Shelley, a major collection of essays that has become a key point of reference in Shelley studies.
 Christopher Stokes, writing in the Byron Journal, remarks that:

 ‘one cannot fail to be impressed … by a book that offers such a thorough and learned overview of all aspects of Shelley, whilst also striking any reader on any given page with sharp and surprising readings of individual moments, contexts or stanzas’.